Driving on Autobahn

 A4: between Gerstungen and Erfurf in both directions

-A42: from the end of Oberhausen direction Dortmund to Herne Wanne
+A42: from the end of Oberhausen in the direction of Dortmund to Herne Wanne

-A42: from Herne Crange to Duisburg until beginning of Oberhausen
+A42: from Herne Crange to Duisburg until the beginning of Oberhausen

-A52: from exit Marl Frentrop to AK Marl Nord
+A52: from the exit Marl Frentrop to AK Marl Nord

 A44: from Düsseldorf-Nord to Flughafen Düsseldorf (Duesseldorf airport) in both directions